 Consistent with COP/P being a better value measure, we find that the COP/P effect explains several widely used value measures.
 We examine this using both the Fama-MacBeth regression methodology and the spanning regression methodology.
 In spanning regressions, we construct a COP/P factor following the standard six-portfolio method of Fama and French (1993, 2015).
-We find that, in both Fama-MacBeth and spanning regressions, COP/P explains several widely used value measures, including book-to-market, dividend-to-price, earnings-to-price, and cash flow-to-price.
-The measure COP/P also subsumes the retained earnings-to-price variable of Ball, Gerakos, Linnainmaa, and Nikolaev (2016), who find that the retained earnings-to-price ratio subsumes the book-to-market ratio in predicting the cross section of returns.
+We find that, in both Fama-MacBeth and spanning regressions, COP/P explains several widely used value measures, including book-to-market, dividend-to-price, earnings-to-price, cash flow-to-price, enterprise multiple, and sales-to-price.
+The measure COP/P also subsumes the retained earnings-to-price variable of Ball, Gerakos, Linnainmaa, and Nikolaev (2019), who find that the retained earnings-to-price ratio subsumes the book-to-market ratio in predicting the cross section of returns.
 The measure COP/P also subsumes the asset growth effect.
-Fama and French (2015) find that their value factor (HML) becomes redundant for describing average returns in their five-factor model, partially because of the addition of their investment factor (CMA).
-Our findings show that the factor COP/P explains both HML and CMA.
+Fama and French (2015) find that their value factor (HML) becomes redundant for describing average returns in their five-factor model, mainly because of the addition of their investment factor (CMA).
+Our findings show that the COP/P factor explains both HML and CMA.